-The uterus is held in place by muscles and ligaments.
+Your uterus is held in place by muscles and ligaments.
 During pregnancy these ligaments stretch to allow the fetus to grow and the bladder to move.
 Weakening and loosing of these ligaments cause the uterus to tilt forward, back or to the side.
-A mal-positioned uterus can cause numerous physical and side emotional effects by disrupting blood and lymph flow and nerve connections.
+A mal-positioned uterus can cause numerous physical and emotional side effects by disrupting blood and lymph flow and nerve connections.

 Why?
-It restricts blood circulation and lymphatic flow to the pelvic region, wreaking havoc on hormonal balance, bowel movements, urination, blood flow to the legs.
+The restriction of blood circulation and lymphatic flow to the pelvic region can wreaking havoc on hormonal balance, bowel movements, urination and blood flow to the legs.

 The functioning of our internal organs can be compromised if they lose the ability to move freely.
 Stress and tension tighten the muscles fibers which affects the blood flow, and therefore nutrients to nourish our tissues.
 The lymph removes the waste from the tissues, and if the lymph system is not flowing properly, waste builds up.